hurcy/dandviz/README.md

 ### feedback2
 > Very good visualisation.
 A bit unclear what the map is for.
 I am not sure if it is needed there at all.﻿

+## Feedbacks of third sketch
+Source codes are under "iter3" folder.

+### feedback1
+>The formatting is still inconsistent.
+>Please comment functional sections of your code so that it is clear what is being done.
+>Make sure that your visualization has a clear message.

 # Resources
 - [PISA 2012 reports][pisa]
 - [More on slopegraphs][slopegraph]